Updated 4th August 2025

 Recipe notes and suggestions:

-Victoria sandwich keeps well in a cake tin/airtight container/or covered in foil for 3-4 days.
+Victoria sponge cake will keep well in airtight container/or covered in foil for 3-4 days.
 It can also be frozen.
 It’s great to grab out of the freezer and use it to make trifle.

-I was keen to simply share the basic Victoria sandwich recipe, as it really is truly delicious just how it comes.
-However, it would also be scrumptious when filled with a vanilla buttercream, topped with glacé icing or filled with fresh whipped cream and strawberries.
+I was keen to share this basic Victoria sponge cake recipe.
+And whilst it’s DELICIOUS just how it comes, it would also be scrumptious when filled with vanilla buttercream, topped with glacé icing or filled with fresh whipped cream and strawberries.

-This recipe can be used to make fairy cakes.
-The mixture will make approximately 24.
+This recipe can be used to make gluten free fairy cakes instead.
+The mixture will make approximately 24 fairy cakes.
 They would need to be baked in a preheated oven set to 190C/375F/Gas 5/170C for around 12 minutes until golden brown and springy to touch.

-And finally, for a quick comforting pud, enjoy a slice of Victoria sandwich with a drop of *custard.
+And finally, for a quick comforting pud, enjoy a slice of Victoria sponge cake with a drop of *custard.

-If you have any questions about the recipe or gf life, do give me a shout.
+If you have any questions about this recipe or gluten free life, please do get in touch.

 For now,